susaanalytics/susa-analytics-portfolio/02_power_bi_executive_dashboard/README.md

 ## 📌 Notes
 This dashboard complements the exploratory analysis in **01_customer_sales_insights** and demonstrates how analytical insights are translated into executive-ready visuals.

+## Business Impact

+- Enabled executives to monitor revenue performance, customer behaviour, and product trends in one central dashboard.
+- Improved visibility of repeat vs one-time customer contribution to total revenue.
+- Supported data-driven decisions for marketing focus, inventory planning, and regional growth.